tnichols217/notes/ARTS 302/Readings/Ching/4 - Organization.md

 Consists of a dominant central space and multiple linear organizations extending from it
 - Has elements of both centralized and linear organizations
 - Dominant shape is often regular
-- Focuses on and creates movemen
+- Focuses on and creates movement toward or radiating from the dominant space

 ### Clustered Organization

+A group of objects relying on proximity for relation to each other
+- May share a trait
+- May align to

 ### Grid Organization